 I think all those factors mixed with and created the image of Christmas is for couples.

-I think this is most big why for the people in overseas.
+I think this is the most big why for the people in overseas.

 Why Japanese people celebrate Christmas while they are not Christians?